 What to expect from this recipe

-If you make the ice cream using peppermint extract and food coloring, it'll be incredibly soft and creamy!
-Depending on the type of cream you use, it's firmer than soft serve ice cream but a little softer than conventional vegan ice cream in a tub.
+If you make this vegan ice cream using peppermint extract and food coloring, your ice cream will be incredibly soft and creamy!
+Depending on the type of cream that you use, it tends to be a little softer than store-bought vegan ice cream.

-If you make this recipe using fresh mint and spinach, it will have the texture of conventional ice cream or a little firmer.
+Alternatively, if you make this recipe using fresh mint and spinach, it’ll be a little firmer than store-bought ice cream.

 Ingredients to make this recipe